Healthedata1/USCDI5-Sandbox/input/pagecontent/subscription.md

 ##### Channel Types

-The subscription requires information about where to send notifications, such as the type of channel and the URL that describes the endpoint.
+The Server requires information about the subscription requests, such as the what and where to the URL that describes the endpoint.

 ##### Payload Types